Skeptic (American magazine)

 Skeptic, colloquially known as Skeptic magazine, is a quarterly science education and science advocacy magazine published internationally by The Skeptics Society, a nonprofit organization devoted to promoting scientific skepticism and resisting the spread of pseudoscience, superstition, and irrational beliefs.
-First published in 1992, the magazine had a circulation of over 50,000 subscribers in 2015.
+First published in 1992, the magazine had a circulation of over 40,000 subscribers in 2000.

 History, format and structure

 The magazine was co-founded in late 1991 by Michael Shermer and Pat Linse as they formed the Skeptics Society.
-The magazine was first published in the spring of 1992.
+The magazine was first published in early 1992.
 It is published through Millennium Press.